Aziz-Chebil/Aziz-Chebil/README.md

 # Aziz Chebil

-Engineering student @Télécom Paris, Institut Polytechnique de Paris.
-Interested in cryptography, ML, and quantum computing.
+2nd year student @Télécom Paris, Institut Polytechnique de Paris.
+I like to build models that understand complex world data.
+Recently, I served as a Teaching Assistant for one month at Addis Coder, where I taught algorithms & computational thinking in Python to Ethiopian high schoolers.

 ## Public Projects Index